What is overactive bladder?

 - Get to and stay at a healthy weight.

 If your symptoms really bother you or affect your quality of life, your doctor may suggest that you try medicine along with bladder training and exercises.
 These medicines include:

 - Drugs that calm the bladder muscles, such as oxybutynin, solifenacin, and tolterodine.
 They may cause side effects like dry mouth and constipation.

 - Drugs that help the bladder store more urine, such as mirabegron.
 Side effects may include increased blood pressure, inflammation of the nose and pharynx, and urinary tract infections (UTIs).

 For severe overactive bladder or severe urge incontinence that hasn't been controlled by exercises or medicine, treatments include:

 Acupuncture may help with overactive bladder.
-It has been shown to help some women as much as medicine.footnote 1
+It has been shown to work as well as medicine for some women.footnote 1